 We provide base salary to our named executive officers and other employees to compensate them for services rendered on a day-to-day basis during the fiscal year and to provide sufficient fixed cash compensation to allow the officers to focus on their ongoing responsibilities to our company.
 Base salaries are reviewed and adjusted when necessary to reflect individual roles and performance as well as our board of directors' subjective assessment of market conditions.
 The annual base salary for each of our named executive officers in fiscal year 2011 was as follows: \$500,000 for Mr. Amster, \$300,000 to Messrs.
 Barker and Zur, and \$260,000 for Messrs.
 Spiegel and Linde.
 In contemplation of our initial public offering, our board of directors increased Mr. Amster's base salary in January 2011 from \$300,000 to \$500,000 per year and eliminated the quarterly bonus opportunity to which he had previously been entitled.
 The higher salary reflects the increased responsibility Mr. Amster assumed as chief executive officer of a publicly traded company.
 In March 2011, our compensation committee approved increases in the base salaries of Messrs.
 Spiegel and Linde to \$260,000 per year.
-Mr. Spiegel received an increase in recognition of the increase in recognition of the growth of our business during 2010.
+Mr. Spiegel received an increase in recognition of the increased responsibility he assumed as chief financial officer of a publicly traded company.
+Mr. Linde received an increase in recognition of the growth of our business during 2010.